ai-winter/ros_motion_planning/README.md

     catkin_make
     ```

-    **NOTE: Sourcing other workspaces before `catkin_make` will make the current `setup.bash` contain former sourced workspaces, i.e. they are also included when you only source this current workspace later.
-REMEMBER to remove the old `build/` and `devel/` of current workspace before doing this, otherwise it will not work.**
+    **NOTE: Sourcing other workspaces before `catkin_make` will make the current `setup.bash` contain former sourced workspaces, i.e. they are also included when you only source this current workspace later.**

+    **REMEMBER: Remove the old `build/` and `devel/` of current workspace before doing this, otherwise it will not work.**

 3. Change the **base_global_planner** and **base_local_planner** in real robot's `move_base` as you need.